-Position will administer a growing academic training program.
-The successful candidate will possess excellent organizational skills, oral and written communication skills, and diplomacy.
+The successful candidate will possess excellent organizational skills, communication skills, and diplomacy.
+The Senior Academic Program Coordinator is expected to learn and possess extensive knowledge about academic programs, policies, procedures, and student support services.
 May perform duties of a sensitive and confidential nature.

 Specific Duties & Responsibilities: